-The food waste audits are just the first step in understanding waste at a site.
-It is important to find out more information by researching policies and protocols online and interviewing key site stakeholders.
-In this case, stakeholders are people who may be affected by the food rescue program.
+The food waste audits are just part of the waste picture at a site.
+It is important to find out more information by researching policy and protocol online and interviewing key site stakeholders.
+In this case, stakeholders are people who may affect or be affected by the food rescue program.

 - 1. Review questions as a team.
-Look online for answers. - 2.
+Look online for answers, if possible. - 2.
 Set up interview opportunities with the appropriate contacts for answers to questions you can not find online.
-Feel free to add/subtract interviewees depending on the site. - Principal - Local Health Department Official - Cafeteria Manager/Food Service Manager - School District Food Services Administrator - For reference, bring along a copy of a typical monthly breakfast/lunch menu and information about local and federal laws and policies on food share and food donation.
+Feel free to add/subtract interviewees depending on the site. - Principal - Local Health Department Official - Cafeteria Manager/Food Service Manager - School District Food Services Administration - For reference, bring along a copy of a typical monthly breakfast/lunch menu and information about local and federal laws and policies on food share and food donation.
 See Resources on page 22. - 4.
 Divide students into groups to conduct the research and interviews. - 5.
-Once research and interviews are complete, instruct groups to share what they learned.
+Once research and interviews are complete, have groups share what they learned.